-- reviewing our policies on risk assessment and risk oversight: - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt, retention and treatment of accounting-related complaints and concerns; - recommending, based upon the Audit Committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in or attached as exhibits to our Annual Report on Form 10-K or Quarterly Report on Form 10-Q, as applicable; - monitoring our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the Audit Committee report required by the rules of the SEC to be included in our annual proxy statement: - reviewing, approving and overseeing all related party transactions for potential conflict of interest situations and approving all such transactions; and - 11. reviewing and discussing with management and our independent registered public accounting firm our earnings releases and scripts.
+- appointing, approving the compensation of, and assessing the qualifications, performance and independence of our independent registered public accounting firm; - pre-approving audit and permissible non-audit and tax services, and the terms of such services, to be provided by our independent registered public accounting firm; - 3. reviewing our policies on risk assessment and risk oversight; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - 5. reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt, retention and treatment of accounting-related complaints and concerns; - recommending, based upon the Audit Committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in or attached as exhibits to our Annual Report on Form 10-K or Quarterly Report on Form 10-Q, as applicable; - monitoring our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the Audit Committee report required by the rules of the SEC to be included in our annual proxy statement; - reviewing, approving, and overseeing all related party transactions for potential conflict of interest situations and approving all such transactions; - 11. annually reviewing and reassessing the adequacy of the Audit Committee charter; and - reviewing and discussing with management and our independent registered public accounting firm our earnings releases and scripts.

-Our Board has affirmatively determined that Mr. Doll, Ms. Harding, and Mr. Szlosek meet the definition of "independent director" for purposes of serving on an audit committee under Rule 10A-3 of the Exchange Act and the applicable NYSE listing standards.
+Our Board has affirmatively determined that Mr. Doll, Ms. Harding, Ms. Youds, and Mr. Szlosek meet the definition of "independent director" for purposes of serving on an audit committee under Rule 10A-3 of the Exchange Act and the applicable NYSE listing standards.
 In addition, our Board has determined that each of Mr. Szlosek and Ms. Harding qualifies as an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K. The written charter for our Audit Committee is available at our corporate website at https://ir.janusintl.com/governance.
 Our website is not part of this notice and proxy statement.